-Can’t send photos or videos on iMessage?
-Check out these troubleshooting tips to follow and fix the frustrating issue of photos and videos refusing to send via iMessage.
+Check out these troubleshooting tips to fix photos and videos that fail to send via iMessage from your iPhone or iPad.

 Try sending a non-photo message

-If you’re unable to send media, try to send a simple text-based iMessage to that person or someone else and see if it goes through or not.
+If you’re unable to send media, try sending a simple text-based iMessage to that person or someone else to see if it goes through.
 If it does, move to the remaining solutions below.
 If it doesn’t, explore these solutions to fix iMessage not working on your iPhone.

 Wait for a while if the file size is huge

-On occasion, the size of the picture or video you’ve captured may be substantial, and if coupled with a sluggish internet connection, this can extend the processing time beyond the norm.
+Sometimes, the size of the picture or video you’ve captured can be large, and if combined with a slow internet connection, this can increase the processing time.
+In this case, try waiting a bit longer, but if that doesn’t work, move on to the next solution.

 Make sure you have a reliable internet connection

-It can happen that you see the Wi-Fi or strong cellular signal bars at the top right of your iPhone screen, but the internet has quietly stopped working in the background, which leads to outgoing photos being stuck in the Messages app.
+It’s possible to see Wi-Fi or strong cellular signal bars at the top right of your iPhone screen, but the internet may have quietly stopped working in the background, causing outgoing photos to get stuck in the Messages app.

 To fix this, put your iPhone in Airplane mode, wait for 15 seconds, and then turn Airplane mode off.
 Now, return to the Messages app conversation where the photo or video is being sent, and in a short while, it should be successful.